andrewheberle/serverless-ssh-ca/README.md

         "binding": "PRIVATE_KEY",
         // The ID of the secret store
         "store_id": "<secret store id>",
-        // Then name of the secret
+        // The name of the secret
         "secret_name": "<secret name>"
     }
 ]